n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `half` feature replaces "_Consonant_,Halant" sequences before the base consonant or syllable base with "half forms" of the consonant glyphs.

+In the most common case, this substitution applies to "_Consonant_,Halant" sequences that are followed by another _Consonant_.

+In addition, a sequence matching "_Consonant_,Halant,ZWJ" must also be flagged for potential `half` substitutions.

+> Note: The presence of the "ZWJ" at the end of the sequence means
+> that the sequence may match the regular-expression test in stage 1
+> as the end of a syllable, even without being followed by a base
+> consonant or syllable base.
+>
+> The fact that the regular-expression tests identify a syllable break
+> after the "_Consonant_,Halant,ZWJ" is a byproduct of OpenType
+> shaping and Unicode encoding, however, and might not have any
+> significance with regard to the definition of syllables used in the
+> language or orthography of the text.

 There are three exceptions to the default behavior, for which the shaping engine must test:

   - Initial "Ra,Halant" sequences, which should have been flagged for the `rphf` feature earlier, must not be flagged for potential `half` substitutions.

-  - A sequence matching "_Consonant_,Halant,ZWJ,_Consonant_" must be flagged for potential `half` substitutions, even though the presence of the zero-width joiner suppresses the `cjct` feature in a later step.
+  - Non-initial "Ra,Halant" and "Ba,Halant" sequences, which should
+    have been flagged for the `rkrf` or `blwf` features earlier, must not be flagged for potential `half` substitutions.

   - A sequence matching "_Consonant_,Halant,ZWNJ,_Consonant_" must not be flagged for potential `half` substitutions.

 ![Half-form formation](/images/bengali/bengali-half-ka.png)